 - Part 2: For this segment, the candidate would be given a card containing a topic, he would have to speak on.
-The candidate would get a total of one minute to prepare on the topic and would have to speak for 2 minutes.
+The candidate would get a total of one minute to prepare for the topic and would have to speak for 2 minutes.
 The examiner would then ask questions on the same.

-Listening (Common to both)
+IELTS General vs Academic: Listening Section (Common to both)

 About the test